ekestelman/orbit-simulation/README.md

 Runs the simulation and outputs an animation of the planets' trajectories.

-The other files are modules for actually running the simulation.
+The other files are modules for running the simulation.

 # Requirements